 Dr. Amar Mohan grew up in Georgia and is board certified in Internal Medicine, and Palliative Care with a special interest in geriatric medicine, dementia care and treatment, psychiatric medicine, transitional care, and holistic medicine.

-Dee Guiliani, Director of Marketing
+Dee Guiliani, Admissions and Marketing Director

 Dee grew up in Pennsylvania.
 Her love for seniors expands over twenty plus years in long term care to include Assisted Living, Independent Living and most importantly Memory Care.
 She has been a Executive Director, Director of Admissions and Marketing , Certified Nursing Assistant, Certified Activity Director.
 Her lifetime passion and love for seniors comes from the heart she truly believes in being a servant leader to the greatest generation that has ever lived and that we all are Aging Gracefully.
 Dee has served ten years in the Army Reserves as a Retention Officer.Received her certification as a Paralegal from the Eastern Illinois University, She holds a certification in business administration from the University of Illinois.
 Dee greatest achievement in life has been the love of her family and all the seniors, families, and friends she has meet along the way.
 It is truly a honor to be part of The Memory Center Family.
 Her hobbies include, music, voice, drama, crafts, dancing, creative writing, enjoys long rides in the country.